 YouTube may soon let you play entire videos right on the home page

 The YouTube app currently shows previews of videos when you’re browsing through them on the home page.
 The previews play automatically as you scroll through the home page, giving you a glimpse of the video before you even tap on it.
 However, the autoplay previews don’t play with sound, and the app doesn’t give you an option to turn on captions.
-But YouTube has now started testing a new change that will let you play entire videos on the app’s home page, complete with sound, an option to turn on subtitles, and even a progress bar.
+But YouTube has now started testing a new change that will let you play entire videos on the app’s home page, complete with sound, an option to turn on subtitles, and even a progress bar to let you scrub through the video.

 The change has already started showing up for some YouTube users, and it adds two new buttons and a progress bar on videos on the home page.
 The new buttons appear in the top right corner of the video, allowing you to quickly turn on audio and captions on the home page, while the progress bar at the bottom lets you easily scrub through the video.